-Her story is one of changing direction completely to follow a purpose which became obvious and impossible to deny.
-Add to that unwavering tenacity against financial, technical and marketplace challenges, and now, in 2020, she runs one of the fastest-growing startups in the country.
+Her story is one of changing direction completely to follow a purpose that became obvious and impossible to deny.
+Add to that unwavering tenacity against financial, technical, and marketplace challenges, and now, in 2020, she runs one of the fastest-growing startups in the country.

 Aisha is one of only a few black female tech startup CEOs both in South Africa and internationally, Her organisation has become one of and since it was launched in 2014, with her co-founder Alen Ribic, the platform has helped 20,0000 women find work opportunities.

 Venture-backed, her company won the SiMODiSA Startup SA pitching prize and later became the first South African startup to be accepted into the prestigious 500 Startups accelerator based in Silicon Valley in San Francisco.

 SweepSouth also serves as an advocate for financial and digital inclusivity for women at grassroots level.
 Partnerships include one with a financial services provider that has resulted in free life and disability insurance for women working on the platform, the majority of whom are single mothers and primary breadwinners.
 SweepSouth also co-launched the Warrior Project which is a resource for free legal advice and resources for women affected by domestic violence.

 SweepSouth placed second in the 2017 FNB Business Innovation Awards held in partnership with Endeavor South Africa.
 Pandor was the only female founder selected among the ten finalists for the award, which recognises and celebrates creativity, outstanding business innovation, and those that push beyond the limits to develop scalable businesses that can compete globally.
 The company has also recently joined the Digital2Equal Programme run in collaboration with the World Bank’s IFC and European Union, as part of a global collaboration to use technology to help promote gender equality.